HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/REPRODUCIBILITY.md

 normalized_time = 100 × elapsed_seconds / global_minimum_elapsed_seconds
 ```

 The normalization makes the fastest row equal to 100; it does not make timing hardware-independent.
-A focused run also receives a provisional normalization over its currently completed rows, but that value is not comparable with the 62-row paper protocol.
-Published and complete-run times should be compared as relative trends, not as evidence of identical execution cost.
+A focused run also receives a provisional normalization over its currently completed rows.

 ## Archival record